xbforce/Blog/writeup/mybugbountymethodology.md

 :heavy_check_mark: **Cross Origin Resource Sharing (CORS)** 1- If the endpoint contains sensitive information try CORS:
-- Put these Request headers to see if the reflects in the Response:
+- Put these Request headers to see if they reflect in the Response header:
 ```
 Origin: attacker.com
 Origin: attackertarget.com